Linaro/Connect/_posts/bkk19/sessions/2019-02-08-pmwg-hacking-topic-4.md

   end_time: '2019-04-03 10:55:00'
   start_time: '2019-04-03 10:30:00'
 session_speakers:
-- speaker_bio: '> Vincent has worked on developing drivers for various peripherals and coprocessors in mobile phones during 12 years.
+- speaker_bio: Vincent has worked on developing drivers for various peripherals and coprocessors in mobile phones during 12 years.
 In 2005, he began to focus on mobile phones that ran Linux then Android and spent the last years of this period to optimize the power consumption of android platforms.
-As a member of the Linaro power management working group, he works on improving the energy efficiency of embedded system but not only with special interest for scheduler.'
+As a member of the Linaro power management working group, he works on improving the energy efficiency of embedded system but not only with special interest for scheduler.
   speaker_company: Linaro
   speaker_image: /assets/images/speakers/bkk19/vincent-guittot.jpg
   speaker_location: ''